-The company’s plan to deal with the crisis – they promised to roll-out a feature to oblige members to reset passwords but were slow to live up to this pledge, only inflicted further harm on its image with consumers.
+The company’s plan to deal with the crisis.
+They promised to roll-out a feature to oblige members to reset passwords.
+But they were slow to live up to this pledge, only inflicted further harm on its image with consumers.

 But cyber-crime isn’t just a problem for the world’s biggest businesses.
 Over two thirds of businesses feel inadequately protected from what is becoming an increasingly pressing issue for small to medium sized companies, especially those which sell goods and services online.

 This is because it affects consumer trust in the brand.
-If your business’ site is hacked and it becomes public knowledge, customers may not trust your site anymore.
+If your business’ site is a victim of hacking and it becomes public knowledge, customers may not trust your site anymore.
 If you have an e-commerce site they may feel uneasy about submitting payment information, depriving your firm of essential revenue.